orlovskyjavaprofi/civctp2/README.md

 https://github.com/orlovskyjavaprofi/civctp2/blob/master/install.md

 ## Running
-Simple **use the installer**, or if its all prepackaged you run you game where give executable, **stay tuned for more info!**
+Simple **use the installer**, or if its all already prepackaged you run you game where  executable exists, **stay tuned for more info!**
-Steam or GOG, well ok then there game would be available for free, but this would be done only **Microsoft\Activision** sign theirs permission for such realease.
+Steam or GOG, well ok then, there game would **be available for free**, but this would be done only if **Microsoft\Activision** sign theirs permission for such realease, we dont violate theirs copyright rights, especially when the original game is sold on the GOG and Steam platform, but i hope they realize , that ***there even more possibilites!**

 ## Bugs reporting
-As it has been said here, my company Orlovsky Consulting GbR does the maintaince of this project fork, but if you at some point **try original apolyton version** and find bugs , **well you should consider to contact them first : https://github.com/civctp2/civctp2/issues**
+As it has been said here, my company Orlovsky Consulting GbR does only the maintaince of this project fork, but if you at some point **try original apolyton version** and find bugs , **well you should then contact them first : https://github.com/civctp2/civctp2/issues** .
+At the momene our codebase different  we at Orlovsky Consulting GbR concentrate for doing **windows only version**, and other original devs they do mostly Linux, **which is not bad**, but different from our goals.

 ## Feature request
-First we need to make sure, **that game runs stable**, if you really think about feature, well you can file a github issue , **but dont expect that we implement it** , the game is old and we only interested in maintaining of it.
+First we need to make sure, **that game runs stable**, if you really think about new features, well you can file a github issue , **but dont expect that we implement it** , **the game is old** and we only interested in **maintaining of it, so it can be played on newer windows**.

 **We try to stay in sync with the upstream**, but if we decide to do something differently and on our side the quality improve and well if you find bugs in our version of the game then you can report it via our **issues:** **https://github.com/orlovskyjavaprofi/civctp2/issues**